inductiva/inductiva/inductiva/fluids/fluid_block/README.md

 <p align="center">
   <img src="https://github.com/inductiva/inductiva/assets/" alt="Centered Image" width="350" height="250">

-Remark: For those running on Colab or a headless server, further extra dependencies are required.
+Remark: For those running on Google Colab or a headless server, further extra dependencies are required.
 Install them with `!apt install libgl1-mesa-glx xvfb`.
 Moreover, activate the parameter `virtual_display=True` in the render method, like `output.render(virtual_display=True)`.

 Further, ou can alter the `color` of the particles and `fps` of the rendering!